 This is continuation of Methods of Optimization I. Optimization is a widely used technique in operational research that has been employed in a range of applications.
 The aim is to maximize or minimize a function (e.g. maximizing profit or minimizing environmental impact) subject to a set of constraints.
 At the start of the course, the course delivery, the prerequisites of the course will be discussed.
 Students will learn the foundations of linear programming, properties of optimal solutions and various solution methods for optimizing problems involving a linear objective function and linear constraints.
 Students will be exposed to geometric, algebraic and computational aspects of linear optimization and its extensions.
 On successful completion of the course the students will be able to model engineering maxima/minima problems as optimization problems.
+The students will be able to use computers to implement optimization algorithms.
 The students will learn efficient computation procedures to solve optimization problems.